Goa Tour Packages

 When Salcete was captured by the Portuguese in 1543, the devotees shifted the deity from Cortalim to a nearby village that came to be known as Mangeshi.
 The temple which is believed to be built around 1744 has been rebuilt and has undergone several renovations

 In the temple of Mangesh is a prominent Nandi Bull which is considered to be the Vahana (Vehicle) of Shiva.
 The temple complex consists of a spacious courtyard surrounded by the temple itself and rooms for weddings and pilgrims.
 The temple also has a magnificent water tank, which is believed to be the oldest part of the temple.
-The ''Deepastambha'' is an eye catching structure, it is a seven storey octagonal lamp tower.
+The ''Deepastambha'' is an eye-catching structure, it is a seven-story octagonal lamp tower.

 Considered as the tallest and most imposing column in Goa, it looks picturesque when illuminated at night with traditional oil lamps during festival nights.
 The tower is crowned with a small dome.
 The sanctum houses a Shiva Lingam.
 A golden Shesha, the Linga and an image of Shiva constitute the main altar.
 It has shrines of Parvati and Ganesha